geomatics-io/ObjectListView/docs/recipes.rst

 A `TreeListView` shows a tree structure with its nice ability to expand and collapse, but also shows information in columns.

+A functioning `TreeListView` needs three things:

+1. A list of top level objects (called `Roots`).

+2. A way to know if a given model can be expanded.

+3. A way to know which models should appear as the children of another model.

 Like all the other `ObjectListViews`, `TreeListView` relies on delegates.
 The two essential delegates for using a `TreeListView` are: